Bug #37124

 My intention was just that I think the thing about "oh, I've found an update - you should turn on InnoDB" and if you do it it comes back with "and how about InnoDB" is ... suboptimal.

-Updated by Markus Klein about 1 year ago
+Updated by Markus Klein over 12 years ago

 Please keep in mind that on some hosting providers you're simply not able to turn on InnoDB or you have to pay extra money.